mardtendebakker/nsk/apps/docs/docs/introduction.md

 "To repair" for sales order which are repair

 The software evolved and it became possible to also keep track of other objects besides computers.
 Also a billing part was introduced so we could use it as a point of sales and automated inserts into a webshop.

-Since we picked up objects through the country, we needed a way to keep track of logistics and distribution.
-Most of the whishes have been implemented, however the more data the slower the application.